Benevolence – Making A Difference

 Yes, you must be in need of financial help.
 There’s also a limit on the amount of savings that you can have above which the Benevolent Fund is unable to make an award.
 To qualify for a maintenance grant you must be living alone on a basic state pension and in poor health.

-The fund has helped with grants in a wide range of categories including:
+The fund has helped with one-off grants in a wide range of categories including:

 SO HOW DO YOU APPLY FOR HELP?

 If you are a former ATS or WRAC regular or TA servicewoman who needs assistance, or if you know someone who is, then your first port of call is your local branch of SSAFA or regional Royal British Legion (RBL) office.
 SSAFA or the RBL will arrange for a trained caseworker to interview you in your home to establish the full range of assistance that you need.
 The caseworker will complete a report that includes details of your household income.
 This is called means-testing and ensures that your Benevolent Fund’s charitable money goes to those in real need.
 When the report is complete it is sent to the Benevolent Fund Secretary.
 Once received, applications are considered at the appropriate grants committee meeting and a decision is taken.

 0800 731 4880

 …Many, many thanks for all your help with my boiler problem.
 I have not stopped smiling and how nice it was this morning to wake up to a house that is warm in every room.
 To not have to boil a kettle to take upstairs to have a wash, or to have to boil a kettle to wash my dishes.
 It was heaven and makes you appreciate the things we take for granted in life…Mrs U

 …Miss V is literally ‘over the moon’.
 It will enable her to maintain her independence and having just a bit more cash flow makes such a difference should a wee crisis occur – she now has peace of mind that she can cope.
 Miss V prides herself on keeping out of debt and this will ease what has been quite a struggle…Miss V